 Sadly, recent history has given rise to a school of thought that is expounded by animal rights activists (who don't work with wild animals daily) and who tend to group wild animals as a cohesive group when deciding what they think is right for all wild animals.
 For them, any and all contact with wild animals and humans is decried and to be outlawed.

 Individually we have to decide where we stand in terms of this question, but such decisions are best made in a balanced, calculated way, based on an unemotional consideration of fact backed by science.
-The moderate voice of reason is balanced.
+The moderate voice of reason is balanced and does not use social media to constantly attack those with a different opinion.
+Imagine if all the hours spent on attacking sincere conservationists on social media were rather utilized in productive contributions for all the wild animals on the verge of extinction!

 Perhaps one of the most rational discussions regarding human/ wild animal interaction is that of Louis Dorfman, a passionate man who has had decades of experience with the handling of wild animals including the big cats.
 Over the years, Louis and has come to know and document many animal behaviours.
 Louis is based in Texas.
 Share his love for animals at louisdorfman.com